guilherssousa/guilherssousa.dev/src/content/blog/open-source-journal.md

 description: A special post to record detailed infos and lessons about my open source experience.
 ---

+## 📅 September 2023

+### shuding/nextra

+#### On September 4, Pull Request #2253 [create new docs page about `useConfig`](https://github.com/shuding/nextra/pull/2253) was accepted and merged into the main branch.

+As mentioned in [Issue #2241 by stennarasan](https://github.com/shuding/nextra/issues/2241), one of the links in the docs was redirecting to an inexistent page.
+I wrote the new page about the return values of the `useConfig` hook, fixing the 404 errors.

+#### On

 ## 📅 August 2023

 ### vercel/swr-site